habitat-sh/on-prem-builder/pkg-sync/README.md

 hab pkg exec habitat/pkg-sync pkg-sync --bldr-url https://your-builder.tld --channel LTS-2024 --private-builder-token <your_private_Builder_instance_token> --idents-to-promote package_list_x86_64-linux.txt
 hab pkg exec habitat/pkg-sync pkg-sync --bldr-url https://your-builder.tld --channel LTS-2024 --private-builder-token <your_private_Builder_instance_token> --idents-to-promote package_list_x86_64-windows.txt
 ```
-# license-key

-A feature in the Builder web UI that lets users associate a license key with their profile.
-Once submitted, the UI validates the key, displays its expiration date, and enables downloading of restricted packages.

-Users can also delete an existing key to revoke package access until a new key is provided.

-## Usage

-1. **Open Profile**
-   Click your avatar in the top-right and choose **Profile**.

-2. **Find License Key Section**
-   Scroll down to **License Key**.

-3. **Submit License**
-   Paste your key into the input field and click **Submit**.
-   On success, you’ll see “License valid till `<expiration_date>`” and the **Delete** button will activate.

-4. **Delete License**
-   Click **Delete** to remove your key and revoke restricted-package access.